How do I Develop an Android Application? Structure II

 Drawable: In this folder, all images are stored.
 We can use them in code with the R.drawable.imagen_name sentence.

 Layout: Here, different .xml are stored.
-This xml define one or more elements that can be placed on the screen.
+These XML files define one or more elements that can be placed on the screen.
 As we can see in the image, the main.xml contains a black screen with the text “Hello, Test”.
 In the .xml we see how this is codified.
-In followings tutorials, we will see what all this tags means.
+In following tutorials, we will see what all these tags mean.
 For now, see that we have a “LinearLayout” and inside it a “TextView”.
 LinearLayouts are containers of others elements like, in this case “TextView”.
-As you can imagine a “TextView” holds a text.
-There are much other elements like “ImageView”,”Button” or “CheckBox”.
-We can use all this elements and much more to create our application.
+As you can imagine a “TextView” holds text.
+There are many other elements like “ImageView”,”Button” or “CheckBox”.
+We can use all these elements and much more to create our application.

 capture7